zhutoutoutousan/A-study-note-as-a-beginner/cloud-showcase-project/front-end.md

 - [京瓷云展厅](https://kyocera.xsy.red//)
   - Why are all the elements rendered on the page when not selected but just set to `display: none`
     - Vue.js ---> Lazy render

+# Mistake you make
+- In codepenn, if you get stuck, search Chinese colon, semicolon, comma quote  question mark or anything